slackhq/nebula/README.md

 See the [Makefile](Makefile) for more details on build targets

+## Curve P256 and BoringCrypto

+The default curve used for cryptographic handshakes and signatures is Curve25519.
+This is the recommended setting for most users.
+If you deployment has certain compliance requirements, you have the option of creating your CA using `nebula-cert ca -curve P256` to use NIST Curve P256.
+The CA will then sign certificates using ECDSA P256, and any hosts using these certificates will use P256 for ECDH handshakes.

+In addition, Nebula can be built using the [BoringCrypto GOEXPERIMENT](https://github.com/golang/go/blob/go1.20/src/crypto/internal/boring/README.md) by running either of the following make targets:

+    make bin-boringcrypto
+    make release-boringcrypto

+This is not the recommended default deployment, but may be useful based on your compliance requirements.

 ## Credits

 Nebula was created at Slack Technologies, Inc by Nate Brown and Ryan Huber, with contributions from Oliver Fross, Alan Lam, Wade Simmons, and Lining Wang.